gideonite/Methylation_Decomposition/README.md

      ...
 ```
 You should see some numbers coming out as the looper does its thing.
 The results are stored in `results/hmm3.0_Immuno/<depth>_<sample>`.

+# TODO

+- document the input data and the output data as the corresponding data cleaning script(s) for converting various formats to the standard input.